-Wild4Ever is proud to utilize funds from the Leonard and Margaret Riggs Conservation Fund to work with Metro Parks Serving Summit County in the establishment of an ongoing scholarship program.
+Wild4Ever is proud to utilize funds from the Leonard and Margaret Riggs Conservation Fund to work with Metro Parks, Serving Summit County in the establishment of an ongoing scholarship program.
 This program offers single or multiple year grants to students of any level for projects enhancing or promoting conservation in the park system.
-Contact the Metro Parks Serving summit County for details if you are interested.
+Contact Metro Parks, Serving summit County for details if you are interested in participating.

 Wild4Ever, with the help of Metro Parks, Serving Summit County funded the construction of a condominium for a local bat population.
 The condo was placed on private property in Geauga County and will serve as maternity roost for thousands of big and little brown bats who raise their young together in colonies during the summer.
 Local bat populations face many survival risks including habitat destruction, pesticide use and white-nose syndrome.
 White-nose syndrome kills bats during hibernation and is greatly affecting little brown and big brown bat populations in the eastern United States.
 Providing this bat condominium will assure this local established maternity colony will have a place to raise their young for generations to come.